 Complete a task

-When you have completed the task, you can indicate this by pressing the "Complete" button.
+When you have completed the task, you can indicate this by clicking the "Complete" button.
 This will prompt you to enter your final activity for the task.
 Also, if the category of the task you are completing has outcomes that need to be recorded, you will be asked to provide this information.
 Please be aware that if the outcomes are compulsory, you will not be able to complete the task until you have provided this information.

-Add new task
+Add new task for yourself

 - Category (same categories used in activities)